neurolibre/docs.neurolibre.org/source/SUBMIT.rst

   3. DO NOT install data into the docker image, you should use repo2data for that (see next section).

   4. Make sure to keep the directory layout the same as your github repository.
 Modifying this layout in the Dockerfile is a high source of RoboNeuro build errors.

+  .. seealso:: You can also check the `Dockerfile instructions for binderhub <https://mybinder.readthedocs.io/en/latest/tutorials/dockerfile.html>`_.

 **💽 Data**
 ----